Paddlefish Snagging Report and Advisories

 - Please remember the 34-inch-length limit (eye to fork of tail on Truman Lake and its tributaries.

-- Snagging has been really good; with the increase in flow the fish are moving upstream.
-Snaggers are harvesting mostly small fish (34-40 inch fish), and we are seeing more of the 60+ pound fish harvested.
-We saw several snaggers with limits again this past weekend and a few 75+ pound fish.
+- Snagging has been good; with the increase in flow the fish are moving upstream.
+Snaggers are harvesting mostly small fish (34-40 inch fish), and we are seeing more of the larger females being harvested.
+We continue to see several snaggers with limits and more of the 75+ pound fish.
 Snaggers are catching a lot of sublegal fish (30-34 inch fish); please be sure to release these fish unharmed immediately.
-The fish are scattered out from Osceola to Taberville; however most of the harvest has been in the Taberville area and above.
+Most of the harvest has been in the Taberville area and above.
 With this increase in water they have been harvesting fish up in the Marais des Cygnes River too.

 Public ramps to launch — from down to upstream